Index to the whole series

 Thus, Blavatsky speaks of a first epoch (actually, “root race,” but let’s call them epochs) called “Polarian”.
 It was a region by the north pole of Earth, with a species merely ethereal, only composed of etheric matter: “They reproduced by dividing like an amoeba.
 Earth was still cooling at that time.
 The first mountain to arise out of the stormy primeval ocean was Mount Meru.” [ibid]

 This theory must be kept in mind to give perspective on the ancient realities.
-As we explain in Chapter Twelve of this our study, “Levels of Reality,” the metaphysical concept of successively higher, more advanced, more “real” levels of reality, is a fundament of esotericism.
+As we all know, the metaphysical concept of successively higher, more advanced, more “real” levels of reality, is a fundament of esotericism.
 Without it, secret history becomes just a melodrama of “galactic war, aliens, secret societies”...
 Thus, it must be noted that primeval Earth history only saw intelligent beings of an ethereal, not solid or physical kind.
 With continued development solidification set in.

 Blavatsky then proposes a second era, the Hyperborean proper, with golden-hued people living on the above intimated, circumpolar Hyperborean continent, the place with the mild climate due to the Earth axis not having tilted yet.
 (For the record, we note that next in her system comes the Lemurian and Atlantean epochs; Rudolf Steiner, her otherwise somewhat deviating follower, has the same cosmology in his doctrine of Anthroposophy). – According to Blavatsky, the Hyperborean human species reproduced by budding.
 This again gives some perspective to the nature of early history and Hyperborea specifically.
 It was not some ancient style warrior society, some bronze-age type Āryāvārta as some romantics of today tend to see it.
 Even the Aryan-minded Miguel Serrano stresses the ethereal, different nature of the Hyperborean era of man, its earliest stages being of an essentially proto-material kind.